SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 - Day 90: Typed "PORT" and sent to 1900 with trembling fingers, half expecting the message to get lost in the 'E' zone.
 - Few seconds later: My phone buzzed!
 THE UPC ARRIVED!
 I stared at those 8 digits like they were the winning lottery numbers.
 - Next day: Walked into my new service provider's store, flashing my UPC like I was holding the golden ticket to <a href="https://en.wikipedia.org/wiki/Willy_Wonka" target="_blank">Willy Wonka's Chocolate Factory</a>.
 The staff probably wondered why I was grinning like a kid who just got unlimited ice cream.
-- 24 hours later: IT HAPPENED!
+- 3 days later: IT HAPPENED!
 The network bars changed, and suddenly my phone remembered it was a smartphone.
 It was like watching a caterpillar transform into a butterfly.

 You know what's weird?
 I actually miss some things about BSNL:

 - The daily cardio from running around finding signals.
 - The meditation practice while waiting for websites to load.
-- The excitement of successfully sending a message.
+- The excitement of successfully sending a WhatsApp message.
-- The vintage "E" symbol (okay, no, I definitely don't miss that).
+- The vintage "E" symbol.

 To my dear BSNL connection: Goodbye, old friend.
-You taught me patience (lots of it), humility (even more of it), and the true meaning of "digital detox" (though I never asked for one).
+You taught me **patience** (lots of it), **humility** (even more of it), and the true meaning of **digital detox** (though I never asked for one).
 You were like that strict teacher everyone hates but learns life lessons from - except in this case, the main lesson was "don't blindly trust social media posts."

 To everyone still stuck in the 90-day waiting period: Stay strong, warriors!
 Freedom tastes sweet (and loads really, really fast).